 ● Step 6: Making Furniture

-Always remember that whatever you choose to do, ensure that the wood has a moisture content of less than 8% in it.
-In addition, it is important to always have a moisture meter to help determine the exact or correct moisture content.
-From when you mill the wood to the final finish, the woods moisture content must be accurately measured, not just in the kiln but also at each step on the way to its final use.
+From when you mill the wood to the final finish, its moisture content must be accurately measured, not just in the kiln but also at each step to its last use.

-Understanding Kiln Drying Process
+Understanding Kiln Drying Process: Know About Kiln-Dried Wood

 • Dealing with Excess Moisture in Wood